 The Privacy Act does not cover:

-- State or territory government agencies, including state and territory public hospitals and health care facilities (which are covered under state and territory legislation) except:
+- state or territory government agencies, including a state and territory public hospital or health care facility (which is covered under state and territory legislation) except:

-- individuals acting in their own capacity, including your neighbours
+- an individual acting in their own capacity, including your neighbours

-- universities, other than private universities and the Australian National University
+- a university, other than a private university and the Australian National University

-- in some circumstances, the handling of employee records by an organisation in relation to current and former employment relationships
+- in some situations, the handling of employee records by an organisation in relation to current and former employment relationships

-- small business operators, unless an exception applies (see above)
+- a small business operator, unless an exception applies (see above)

-- media organisations acting in the course of journalism if the organisation is publicly committed to observing published privacy standards
+- a media organisation acting in the course of journalism if the organisation is publicly committed to observing published privacy standards

 - registered political parties and political representatives.